intergrals/Catch-of-the-Day/readme.md

 - 22/05/2019: Made submit button on initial page redirect page to store after input.
 - 23/05/2019: Created fish form and handle submission of info to a class 2 layers up.
 - 23/05/2019: Made button to load sample fishes to fish list.
+- 23/05/2019: Displaying fish picture and info on left component.

 ## Useful Notes